 “Now, I return your memories unto you.
 Awaken from your dream, my tragic little sample.”

-No sooner than he had said that, Saki’s mana turned heavy and sickened.
-Like the chilling poisonous aura that was felt from the demonized zombie dragon that we had faced, Saki was giving off that same signature.
+No sooner than he had said that, Saki’s mana grew heavy, deep purple like an abyss.
+Similar to the chilling poisonous aura that was felt from the demonized zombie dragon that we had faced, Saki was giving off that same signature.

 “Now, my pet.
 Will your container shatter?
 Or will you be able to contain that which has emerged from you?”